Input

 # p[0] is the parse tree

-# p[1] is the child parse tree
+# p[1] is the child parse treedef p_element_javascript(p):

 'element : JAVASCRIPT'

-in the lexer.
+p[0] = ("javascript-element", p[1])JAVASCRIPT in the parser is the same as token.type in the lexer.
 This is intentional: this is the link between the lexer and the parser.HTML input:

 hello my